tupuni/polynesianoutliersvoyaging/README.md

 Please cite this compendium as:

 > A. Hermann, (2022). *Artefact geochemistry demonstrates long-distance voyaging in the Polynesian Outliers*.
-Accessed 19 Oct 2022.
+Accessed 20 Apr 2023.
 Online at
 > <https://doi.org/10.5281/zenodo.7388196>

 ## Contents